 Growing up Russian-American

-I wanted to try something new and share a little bit of what it was like growing up Russian in America.
-You might resonate with the few points, or you might be seeing them for the first time.
-Comment below and let me know what you think!
+I wanted to try something new and share a little of what it was like growing up Russian in America.
+You might resonate with the few points, or you might see them for the first time.
+Either way, enjoy!

 Aside from the confusing last names, most Slavic kids have patronymic middle names.
 Meaning, it derived from our dads.
 So, if your dad’s name is Peter, then your middle name is Petrovna (feminine) or Petrovich (masculine).
 Not Marie, Ann, or James.

 My full name is Tatyana Sergeyevna Myasnyankina (maiden), Yaremkiv (married) – it really is a mouthful.